josheeg/Game-Note/README.md

 # *ModelFile*

+FROM hf.co/byteshape/Devstral-Small-2-24B-Instruct-2512-GGUF:Devstral-Small-2-24B-Instruct-2512-IQ3_S-2.67bpw.gguf

+# 2. Performance & Behavior Parameters
+PARAMETER temperature 0.15
+PARAMETER top_p 0.95
+PARAMETER repeat_penalty 1.1
+PARAMETER num_ctx 8192

+# 4. System Persona
+SYSTEM """
+You are Devstral, an expert AI software engineer.
+Your goal is to solve complex programming tasks using a step-by-step reasoning approach.
+Always provide clean, efficient, and production-ready code.
+Before writing code, briefly analyze the requirements and propose a plan.
+You are proficient in multi-file editing and navigating large codebases.
+Maintain a professional, technical, and concise tone.
+"""

 # *Ollama Serve*
 set your keep alive to forever (-1)
 Use -1 if you want the model to STAY in RAM forever.